cca-io/rescript-react-intl-extractor/README.md

 # bs-react-intl-extractor

 Extracts messages for localization from [Reason] source files.
-This assumes that you are using the [bs-react-intl] bindings for [react-intl].
+This assumes that you are using the [bs-react-intl] 2.x bindings for [react-intl].

 [![NPM](https://nodei.co/npm/bs-react-intl-extractor-bin.png?compact=true)](https://nodei.co/npm/bs-react-intl-extractor-bin/)
 ![Build Status](https://github.com/cknitt/bs-react-intl-extractor/workflows/CI/badge.svg)

 ## Installation

-Binaries for macOS and Linux can be installed via npm or yarn.
+Binaries for macOS, Linux and Windows can be installed via npm or yarn.
 For global installation, run

 ```sh
 npm install -g bs-react-intl-extractor-bin